TradeNeuro25/trade-neuro-frontend/README.md

-# trade-neuro-frontend
+# Trade Neuro Frontend
-Frontend for Trade Neuro app
+This is the frontend for Trade Neuro.